llee628/DOT-DynaSLAM/README.md

 If `PATH_TO_YOLO` is **not** provided, only the geometrical approach is used to detect dynamic objects.

 If `PATH_TO_YOLO` is provided, YOLOv4 is used to segment the dynamic content of every frame.
-These masks are saved in the provided folder `PATH_TO_YOLO`.

 ## Monocular Example on TUM Dataset
 - Download a sequence from http://vision.in.tum.de/data/datasets/rgbd-dataset/download and uncompress it to the data/.